drawings (visual works)

 Original artwork created by Anthony Eikenbary in approximately 1970 for Gay Power, considered New York's first gay newspaper.

 Johann Siegfried Hufnagel (1724-1795) was a German parson and entomologist (lepidopterist).
 This item is a manuscript on the classification of butterflies and moths, in the tradition of the schemata proposed by Hufnagel and illustrated with ten original hand-coloured illustrations of butterflies.
 The item was once owned by Freiherr von Malsen-Ponickau or Cordula [?]
 Ponickau, or both.
 This manuscript was approximately created in 1780.
 The creator is unknown.

 Clinton Arrowood was a flautist and illustrator best known for his unique drawings of animals as musicians.
 The collection contains Arrowood's illustrations for musical events at the Peabody Institute and elsewhere, as well as drawings for children's books and other media.
 It includes original drawings, reproductions, clippings, and other documents related to Arrowood's career.

 Correspondance adressee a Berthe Schuster, marraine de guerre [Correspondence addressed to Berthe Schuster, war godmother]

 Enrico Caruso (1873-1921) was one of the most popular operatic tenors of his era.
 After beginning his career in his native Italy, Caruso immigrated to the United States and became a star at the Metropolitan Opera.
 His papers include manuscript and published scores belonging to Caruso, photographs, correspondence, scrapbooks and clippings about his career, caricatures and other artwork, recordings, and ephemera.

-Overview This item is a prisoner-of-war camp journal made up of three issues prepared in April, May and July of 1943 by three French internees at the Baltic port of Wismar.
-There is currently no biographical information on the creators.
+This collection includes three issues of a prisoner of war camp journal titled "La Dernière Heure," created in April, May, and July of 1943 by French internees at the Baltic port of Wismar.

 This collection includes a student sketchbook owned by Henry Wysham Lanier.
 The sketchbook includes pencil drawings and was likely created in the 1880s.
 Henry Wysham Lanier was born in 1873, and was the son of American poet, musician, and author Sidney Lanier who was also a Professor at Johns Hopkins University.